aliciasillers/PrelimCpG/README.md

 ## Introduction

-This repository contains the scripts for processing and analyzing some preliminary data for my work on plant aging, first by following a workflow to extract CpG methylation data from PacBio HiFi subreads, and then by analyzing this data with the methylKit R package.
+This repository contains the scripts for processing and analyzing some preliminary data for my work on plant aging, first by following a workflow to extract CpG methylation data from PacBio HiFi subreads, then by filtering the data and performing penalized regression with age data.

 ## Conda Environment Creation